TrynkaLab/tglow-core/README.md

 Core package for the python component of the tglow HCI analysis pipeline.

 # Install instructions

 Discalimer, this is not written to be very portable at the moment as it is using conda as package manager, and uses some configurable paths for custom scripts.
-Will containerize this at some point.
+Will try to containerize this at some point.
 Also the GPU installations might require some manual configuring within conda to get them to wrok.

 ## High level dependencies